uwupunks/NockGUIWallet/README.md

 1. Launch the application
 2. Create a new wallet or import existing keys
-3. The wallet will automatically connect to your local Nockchain node
+3. The wallet will automatically connect to the Zorp public RPC
-4. Start managing your NOCK assets!
+4. Start managing your NOCK

 ### Key Features Usage